The Saga Fellowship is an official AmeriCorps program under the Corporation for National & Community Service (CNSC).

 2. Math Assessment: Candidates are required to take a brief math assessment.
 The assessment will give us a better understanding of your math skills in basic high school Algebra and Geometry.
 Candidates are encouraged to practice by taking the sample assessment.
 Candidates are given a formula sheet and are allowed to use a calculator during the assessment.
 The math assessment must be completed in one sitting; candidates are allotted one hour to complete it.

-3. Onsite Interviews: Candidates who progress to the last stage in the process will be invited to Chicago or New York City for a final round interview, called the “onsite.”
+3. Onsite Interviews: Candidates who progress to the last stage in the process will be invited to Chicago, New York City for a final round interview, called the “onsite” (in person or virtually).
 During the onsite, candidates have two 15-minute interviews with members of our team.
 Following the interviews, candidates participate in a 35-minute mock tutorial, during which they use previously provided math materials to teach the students a lesson.
 Candidates will have 15 minutes to teach the prepared lesson, 10 minutes to self-reflect, and 10 minutes to debrief with both the students who they taught and the staff member who observed the lesson.
 The onsite takes anywhere from 1.5 – 3 hours in total.

 How long does the application process take?

 The entire application process takes between three to four weeks, from the time you apply to the time you receive an offer.
-The longest portion of the application process is the time it takes for candidates to come to Chicago or New York City for the onsite interview.
+The longest portion of the application process is the time it takes for candidates to schedule and complete their onsite interview.

 Who can serve as a Saga Fellow?